thechinedu/source/src/posts/2019-07-07-javascript-string-methods-reimplementing-trim.md

-# Javascript String Methods: Reimplementing trim 💪🏾
+# Javascript String Methods: Re-implementing trim 💪🏾

 The `trim` method removes trailing whitespace from both ends of a given string.
 In this post, we’ll be building out our own version of `trim` that will function